chadagreene/ITS_LIVE/documentation/itslive_flowline_documentation.md

 Notice above that the 0 distance along the flowline corresponds to the grounding line, because that's where we defined the seed location.

-# Author Info
+# Author & Citation Info
 The MATLAB functions in this repo and this documentation were written by Chad A. Greene of NASA/JPL.
 [The NASA MEaSUREs ITS\_LIVE project](https://its-live.jpl.nasa.gov/) is by Alex S. Gardner and the ITS\_LIVE team.
+If you use ITS\_LIVE v2 velocity data, please cite:

+Gardner, A. S., Greene, C. A., Kennedy, J. H., Fahnestock, M. A., Liukis, M., López, L. A., Lei, Y., Scambos, T. A., and Dehecq, A.: ITS_LIVE global glacier velocity data in near real time, EGUsphere [preprint], [https://doi.org/10.5194/egusphere-2025-392](https://doi.org/10.5194/egusphere-2025-392), 2025.